atozICT20/web3-react-hardhat/README.md

-# Advanced Sample Hardhat Project
+# A Sample Hardhat Project Including Frontend on React

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.

-The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+The project comes with a simple contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.

 Try running some of the following tasks: